XinYing0905/SuperIdol5/TaskAnalysis.md

 ### Findings from HTA Task 2

-**Attempts to Find Help**
+**Technical Challenges**
+- Many platforms require personal information
+- Even “anonymous” online spaces may have digital traces
+- Risk of being identified by employers and friends

+**Usability Issues**
 - Searched social media platforms and forums
 - Scrolled through posts but worried about exposure
 - Started typing a question but hesitated to post
 - Considered community resources, but information was unreliable

-**Privacy Challenges**
-- Many platforms require personal information
-- Risk of being identified by employers and friends
-- Even “anonymous” online spaces may have digital traces

-**Emotional Impact**
+**Emotional & Behavioral Impact**
 - Users felt overwhelmed, worried, and frustrated
 - Users eventually gave up on seeking help and felt unsupported

+  **Accessibility Concerns**
+- Lack of trusted, private channels makes help inaccessible for people worried about privacy

 **Recommendations**
 - Create a platform where users can seek legal advice anonymously